storj/docs/app/dcs/access/page.md

 Learn more about [](docId:bNywu7-9KLjYfk5LBQABx) and [](docId:XKib9SzjtEXTXWvdyYWX6) or check out the [](docId:4qPQxa8HlvDIO1Kgqa2No) and [](docId:DUfoyppOZA756jGFgj9qw).
 {% /callout %}

-The Access Grant screen allows you to create or delete Access Grants, generate credentials for the Storj DCS S3-compatible Gateway from an Access Grant, create an API key to generate an access grant in the CLI.
+The Access Grant screen allows you to create or delete Access Grants, generate credentials for the Storj S3-compatible Gateway from an Access Grant, create an API key to generate an access grant in the CLI.

 ---